-Critical accounting policies and significant judgments and estimates
+Critical accounting policies and significant estimates

-Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles, or U.S. GAAP.
+Our management's discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with U.S. GAAP.
 The preparation of our consolidated financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, expenses and the disclosure of our contingent liabilities in our consolidated financial statements.
 We base our estimates on historical experience, known trends and events and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions or conditions.

-While our significant accounting policies are described in more detail in Note 2, "Summary of Significant Accounting Policies" to our consolidated financial statements elsewhere in this prospectus, we believe that the following accounting policies are those most critical to the judgments and estimates used in the preparation of our audited consolidated financial statements.
+While our significant accounting policies are described in more detail in Note 2, Summary of Significant Accounting Policies, to our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K, we believe that the following accounting policies are those most critical to the judgments and estimates used in the preparation of our audited consolidated financial statements.

-Fair value of common stock
+Fair value of common stock prior to our IPO

-Historically, for all periods prior to this offering, the fair value of our common stock was estimated on each grant date by our board of directors.
+Historically, for all periods in 2020, which is prior to the completion of our IPO in February 2021, the fair value of our common stock was estimated on each grant date by our board of directors.
 In order to determine the fair value, our board of directors considered, among other things, contemporaneous valuations of our common stock and preferred stock prepared by unrelated third-party valuation firms in accordance with the guidance provided by the American Institute of Certified Public Accountants 2013 Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid.

-Given the absence of a public trading market of our shares of capital stock, our board of directors exercised reasonable judgment and considered a number of objective and subjective factors to determine the best estimate of the fair value of our shares of common stock and preferred stock, including:
+Given the absence of a public trading market of our shares of capital stock in 2020, our board of directors exercised reasonable judgment and considered a number of objective and subjective factors to determine the best estimate of the fair value of our shares of common stock and preferred stock, including:

-- the prices at which we sold shares of convertible preferred stock and the superior rights and preferences of the convertible preferred stock relative to its common stock; - the progress of our research and development programs, including the status and results of preclinical studies for its single-agent and combination therapy candidates; - our stage of development and commercialization and our business strategy; - external market conditions affecting the biotechnology industry; and trends within the biotechnology industry; - · our financial position, including cash on hand, and its historical and forecasted performance and operating results; - the lack of an active public market for our common stock and convertible preferred stock; - the likelihood of achieving a liquidity event, such as an initial public offering, or IPO, or sale of our company in light of prevailing market conditions; and - the analysis of IPOs and the market performance of similar companies in the biotechnology industry.
+- the prices at which we sold shares of convertible preferred stock and the superior rights and preferences of the convertible preferred stock relative to its common stock; - the progress of our research and development programs, including the status and results of preclinical studies for its single-agent and combination therapy candidates; - our stage of development and commercialization and our business strategy;

+- external market conditions affecting the biotechnology industry and trends within the biotechnology industry; - our financial position, including cash on hand, and its historical and forecasted performance and operating results; - the lack of an active public market for our common stock and convertible preferred stock; - the likelihood of achieving a liquidity event, such as an IPO, or sale of our company in light of prevailing market conditions; and - the analysis of IPOs and the market performance of similar companies in the biotechnology industry.